Samariya57/Getting-and-Cleaning-Data-Course-Project/README.md

 training data and 30% the test data.
 A vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.
 We have to create a new tidy independent data based on experiments data.
+New data has to aggregate mean for every measuments grouped by activity and person, hence it will contain 180 rows.

 ## Repository consists of following files:
 * README.md